 Queer Resistance and Existence: Understanding 50 Years of Pride

 At Mabel Wadsworth Center, our interns are responsible for updating the bulletin board in our waiting room once a month.
 In case you haven’t had the chance to visit us recently, you can read about this month’s bulletin board topic here.
-This post is by our 2019 summer intern, Hannah Piecuch (she/her/hers), who comes to us from Agnes Scott College in Tennessee thanks to the Civil Liberty & Public Policy (CLPP) Program’s Reproductive Rights Activist Service Corps (RRASC) Program.
+This post is by our 2019 summer intern, Hannah Piecuch (she/her/hers), who comes to us from Agnes Scott College in Georgia thanks to the Civil Liberty & Public Policy (CLPP) Program’s Reproductive Rights Activist Service Corps (RRASC) Program.

 This year’s June Pride Month marks the 50th year since the Stonewall Riots, the events that launched the modern LGBTQ+ liberation movement and, specifically, the tradition of Pride.
 In 1969, the most marginalized members of the queer community in Greenwich Village of New York City, including transgender women, people of color, drag queens, and sex workers, many of whom were homeless, frequented places like the Stonewall Inn.
 Stonewall and similar bars were one of the only places they could connect with other queer community members and simply exist openly as themselves.